Michigan-Latvia musical performances symbolize State Partnership Program's power

 |0

-This work, Michigan-Latvia musical performances symbolize State Partnership Program's power [Image 6 of 6], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Michigan-Latvia musical performances symbolize State Partnership Program's power, by Capt.
+Andrew Layton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT